Quantitative equidistribution of eigenfunctions for toral Schr\"odinger operators: Introduction

-In the present article, we prove a quantitative equidistribution theorem for the eigenfunctions of a Schr\"odinger operator with an $L^2$ potential on a rectangular $2$-torus.
 Although we state our main results for the case of real-valued potentials on rectangular tori, which is the most interesting case for our purposes, our proof should work for any rectangular domain with general boundary conditions.
 In particular, it may be applied to Schr\"odinger operators with quasi-periodic boundary conditions which arise via Bloch-Floquet theory and play an important role in the study of quantum transport in graphene, as discussed by Fefferman-Weinstein in \cite{FW}.
 We discuss such applications in section \ref{sec-BC}.

-We apply our equidistribution theorem to the case of Schr\"odinger operators with potentials describing a disordered system, such as \eqref{complex_Schr}.
-We study the thermodynamic limit, as the number of potentials $N$ on the fixed torus $\T^2$ tends to infinity, where the support of the potentials has diameter $O(N^{-1/2})$.
-Under a weak disorder hypothesis on the set of positions of the potentials, we derive an equidistribution theorem which is scale-invariant in the thermodynamic limit, as $N\to\infty$.
+We apply our main theorem to the case of Schr\"odinger operators with potentials describing a disordered system, such as \eqref{complex_Schr}.
+We study the limit, as the number of potentials $N$ on the fixed torus $\T^2$ tends to infinity, where the support of the potentials has diameter $O(N^{-1/2})$.
+Under a weak overlap hypothesis on the set of positions of the potentials, we derive an equidistribution theorem which survives in the limit, as $N\to\infty$.
+We note that when rescaling to a larger torus such that the density of the scatterers remains finite, then the coupling parameter will decay, as $N\to\infty$.
+So this corresponds to as {\em size decaying regime}.
 This application of our theorem is discussed in section \ref{sec-complex}.
 The proof of the main theorem is given in section \ref{sec-equi}.

-We derive a corollary which deals with the case of random potentials, where we prove equidistribution of eigenfunctions which holds almost surely with respect to the joint distribution of the random positions and is scale-invariant in the thermodynamic limit.
-Another corollary deals with the general (possibly strong disorder) regime, where we derive a scale-invariant equidistribution theorem in the thermodynamic limit, provided that energy and coupling strength of the potential satisfy certain constraint.
-This corollary gives rise to a lower bound for the localization length of a general random Schr\"odinger operator as a function of energy and coupling parameter.
+We derive a corollary which deals with the case of random potentials, where we prove that the eigenfunctions are uniformly distributed, which holds almost surely with respect to the joint distribution of the random positions and survives in the limit, as $N\to\infty$, where again we note that we are in a {\em size decaying regime}.
+Another corollary deals with the general (possibly strong disorder) regime, where we derive an equidistribution theorem on a large torus $\T^2_L$ which survives in the limit as the size of the torus tends to infinity, provided that energy, density of scatterers and the coupling parameter of the potential satisfy a certain constraint.
+In particular, equidistribution will break down at a certain length scale if all parameters remain bounded away from zero and finite.
+In this sense, we provide a lower bound for the localization length of a general random Schr\"odinger operator as a function of energy, coupling parameter and density of scatterers.